PercyNova/MuhleProTour/README.md

 ## Known Limitations

-- **Testimonials/Reviews**: The testimonials/reviews section is not yet implemented in this version of the website.
 - **Booking System**: The booking system is not yet functional as the paywall API has not been integrated.

 ---